atoms-ufrj/playmol/doc/basics.md

 5. __Formatting and storage__: finally, the system configuration and the force field parameters are stored in a file whose format can be understood by a simulation software such as [LAMMPS].

-Practical examples of the use of Playmol can be found in the section that describes its [commands] and in a special section with sample [scripts].
+Practical examples of the use of Playmol can be found in the section [Playmol Commands] and in a special section with sample [scripts].

 ----------------------------------------------------------------------------------------------------
 Playmol Scripts
 ----------------------------------------------------------------------------------------------------

-Playmol interprets scripts composed of specific types of [commands].
+Playmol interprets scripts composed of specific [Playmol commands].
 Each command is a sequence of keywords and parameter values separated by spaces and/or tabs.
 A script can include comments, identified by the comment mark "#", which instructs Playmol to ignore all trailing characters in the same line.
 A single command can span several lines by means of continuation marks "&", as in the